Selecting a School or Program

 When considering enrolling in an online learning program, you must conduct your research.
 While a certificate from such a program, such as the Sheffield School of Interior Design, would probably provide you with a good introduction to interior design, it would not provide you with the credentials you will need to sit for the NCIDQ exam or to be licensed in most states or hired by most interior design or architecture firms.

 There are five online programs that ASID recognizes that meet the educational requirements for student membership.
-The design schools are Rhodec International (firstname.lastname@example.org), the Art Institute of Pittsburgh's Online Division (www.aionline.edu), the Academy of Art online program (www.academyart.edu), Limperts Academy (www.limpertsacademy.com) and Westwood College Online (http://www.westwood.edu/).
+The design schools are Rhodec International (firstname.lastname@example.org), the Art Institute of Pittsburgh's Online Division (www.aionline.edu), the Academy of Art online program (www.academyart.edu), The Design Ecademy (www.thedesignecademy.com) and Westwood College Online (http://www.westwood.edu/online-learning).
 If studying through Rhodec, you will need to be enrolled in either the Diploma or Bachelor's programs, and if studying through Limperts you must be enrolled in the HND (Higher National Diploma) program.

 It should be noted, however, that ASID is not an accrediting body and makes no comparative evaluations or endorsements of interior design programs beyond the minimum standards for student chapter membership set out by ASID's board of directors.
 With full completion of the programs listed above, graduates are eligible for advancement to Allied Membership in ASID.

 ASID maintains special relationships with Laureate International Universities and American Intercontinental Universities in order to offer student members discounts. [read more]